s871403165gmailcom/solidity-doc-cn/layout-of-source-files.rst

   by using ``pragma experimental ABIEncoderV2``, but it was not possible to explicitly select coder v1 because it was the default.

-.. index:: ! pragma, experimental
+.. index:: ! pragma; experimental

 .. _experimental_pragma: